MicrosoftDocs/dynamics365smb-docs/business-central/shopify/scenarios.md

 Execute sync.
 1. Choose the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop**, and then choose the related link.
-2. Select the *DEMO1* Shop for which you want to synchronize items to open Shopify Shop Card page.
+2. Select the *DEMO1* Shop for which you want to synchronize items to open the **Shopify Shop Card** page.
 3. Choose the **Products** action to open **Shopify Products** window.
 4. Choose the **Add Items** action.
 5. Set filter *TABLE* on the **Item Category Code** field.